RECORDS TO BE KEPT ON FILE BY PRIVATE SCHOOLS

 Criminal Record Summary

 §44237 explicitly states that the criminal record summary is not required for parents teaching only their children.
 Since most homeschooling families do not hire employees, the exact procedure will not be discussed in depth in this article.
-However, if you do hire others to teach your children in your home, you may need to obtain criminal record summary information on them.
+However, if you do hire others to teach your children full time in your home, you may need to obtain criminal record summary information on them.
 Each employee must submit two sets of fingerprints that the school then submits to the Department of Justice and Federal Bureau of Investigation.
 Further information can be obtained from your local county office of education.

 First Graders Health Form or Waiver